With a group of managers, even if one "star" manager leaves, the others can still maintain the continuity of the investment strategy.

 As far as experience is concerned, Mecca says the more, the better.
 "I want someone who's been through it, has seen it and knows how to react to it," he says.
 "Somebody who just gets out of school and has one to two years of experience, that's a negative to me."

-On the other hand, Randy Kurtz, chief investment officer at RK Investment Advisors in New York, says a little freshness isn't necessarily a bad thing.
+On the other hand, Randy Kurtz, founder and chief investment officer of BetaFrontier -- formerly RK Investment Advisors -- in New York, says a little freshness isn't necessarily a bad thing.

 "There are two ways of looking at that," Kurtz says.
 "Experience is always good ... yet there have been studies that say that, on average, managers' best performances are early in their (careers)."